 Should you be running ads right now?

 While the majority of pay-per-click (PPC) costs haven’t seemed to change that much, cost per conversions have increased greatly for non-essential industries.
-In times like these with less competition in the ad market, you should see results more quickly than before.
+In times like these with less competition in the ad market, you should see results more quickly than before for paid corona-related site traffic.
 In certain cases, you may even be able to get reduced rates on PPC ads.

 Unfortunately, things aren’t going to snap right back to normal once the virus lockdown has passed.
 Regardless of your industry, it’s going to take a good bit of time to make up for the losses that you are suffering now.